GiulioBirolini/IBM_Data_Science_Capstone_2025/README.md

 # testrepo
-saving my projects from IBM Data Science Professional Certificate
+Capstone project of IBM Data Science Profession in Coursera.
+Here I publish the files requested in the final report.